 Sexual harassment is:

-any form of unwelcome words and/or actions of a sexual nature that violate a person’s body, privacy, or feelings and make that person feel uncomfortable, threatened, insecure, scared, disrespected, startled, insulted, intimidated, abused, offended, or objectified.
+any form of unwanted words and/or actions of a sexual nature that violate a person’s body, privacy, or feelings and make that person feel uncomfortable, threatened, insecure, scared, disrespected, startled, insulted, intimidated, abused, offended, or objectified.

 Sexual harassment can take many different forms and include one or more types at one time:

 - Ogling: Staring or looking inappropriately at someone’s body, body parts, and/or eyes.

 - Facial expressions: Making any kind of facial expression (licking, winking, opening the mouth) that suggest sexual intentions.